axiomatic-cmd/prompteng-kit/README.md

 One of the safest ways of doing prompt and context engineering.
 Includes a zip folder as a ".skill" file for loading into AI platforms.

->prompteng is a deliberate misspelling of prompting.
+>prompteng is a deliberate misspelling of prompting, and it alludes to prompt engineering.